WPPI- First Place, Grand Award for Photojournalism

 I have no words other than "thank you" to the judges for your feedback and for this prestigious honor!
 To Rocco Ancora for the print, his assistant Tanya for expeditiously pushing this through, and Melissa Ghinois for her sweetness.

 So many times duing client consults, I'm asked how I got started.
 Or what our "style" is.
 And my answer is always the same: I picked up a camera.
 In truth, the why is much longer, but I think these often quirky or poignant moments matter because there is universal truth in love.
 As a person, I want to know what the beginning of your story looks like.
 Who is there to celebrate it with you?
 Why are they important?
 As a photographer, I want to put all of these pieces together and give you a unique perspective that speaks to your life.

 In a vast pit of conflict, uncertainty, political change, and a thousand opinions (and options) at our fingertips, perhaps the only thing we can all agree on in this world is that we are alive.
 And we are here.
 And I choose to think that people we surround ourselves with are, in part, what defines our life.

-I've spent the last two years soaking up every moment with my first child and I'm excited to be going back full time this year.
+I've spent the last few years soaking up every moment with my first child and I'm excited to be going back full time this year.
 As my wedding season kicks off next month, I cannot think of a better way to start off down this path again.